pulgamecanica/slidespeak-coding-challenge-2024/README.md

 - Uses unoserver to convert PowerPoint to PDF via docker compose
 - The logic of the front-end ideally should not rely on useEffect too much since it can be difficult to track what is happening
+- Tests
+- Use conventional commit message style: https://www.conventionalcommits.org/en/v1.0.0/
+- Lint your code
+- Keep commits clean
+- If you want to be really fancy you can add queuing with Celery